 3. Trick Yourself Into Saving and Investing

 Adults save a little money and invest it.
 That’s a grown-up thing to do.
-The popular app Acorns is good at tricking your brain into doing that.
-You’ll invest without even realizing you’re doing it.

 4. Invest in Real Estate Even If You’re Not Rich

 Owning property is a total boss adult move.
 Suddenly you’re Lord or Lady of the Manor.
 Take that, childhood!

 Want to try real-estate investing without playing landlord?
 Through the Fundrise Starter Portfolio, your money will be split into two portfolios that buy private real estate all over the U.S. You can get started with a minimum investment of $500.

 Through Fundrise’s online dashboard, investors can see exactly which properties are included in their portfolios — like a set of townhomes in Snoqualmie, Washington, or an apartment building in Charlotte, North Carolina.